mikyll/Mobile-Systems-M/Mobile Systems M.md

 MSC contains 2 registries:
 - **Home Location Register (HLR)** is a centralized database that stores permanent info about subscribed (literally "abbonati", via a telephonic/Internet contract) mobile devices.
 These info includes and identifier, some location data, service that the user activated, etc. When a mobile node - subscribed to that HLR - starts a call or data session, the MSC queries the HLR to get the needed info.
 - **Visitor Location Register (VLR)** is a temporary database associated with each MSC and stores info about mobile devices currently within the coverage range of that MSC (i.e. under one or more of the BSS referencing that MSC).
-When a mobile device enters the coverage area of a MSC, its VLR is updated.
+When a mobile device enters the coverage area of a MSC, its VLR is updated by querying the HLR of the MSC where it was initially registered.
 It also help in load balancing, since it reduces the overall query load to the centralized HLR.
 MSC, HLR and VLR serve to provide seamless mobile communication services, ensuring that subscriber information is efficiently managed, and calls can be set up regardless of the mobile device's current location, within the network.

 #### GSM Handoff (or Handover)